-- having a low birthweight
+- having a low birth weight

-- smoking, or alcohol or drug abuse during pregnancy
+- smoking or alcohol or drug abuse during pregnancy

 ADHD can occur in people of any intellectual ability, although it's more common in people with learning difficulties.

-How ADHD is treated
+How attention deficit hyperactivity disorder (ADHD) is treated

 Although there's no cure for ADHD, it can be managed with appropriate educational support, advice and support for parents and affected children, alongside medication, if necessary.

-Medication is often the first treatment offered to adults with ADHD, although psychological therapies such as cognitive behavioural therapy (CBT) may also help.
+Medicine is often the first treatment offered to adults with ADHD, although psychological therapies such as cognitive behavioural therapy (CBT) may also help.